 A statutory audit is the legal benchmark that measures the ethical value of the company.
-Not complying with it is an easy way for you flag your company – putting it on the police’s radar.
+Not complying with it is an easy way for you to flag your company – putting it on the police radar.
 That being said, if you don’t file the statutory audit as per the due date, you’ll be hit with a fine of 20,000 rupees.
 Furthermore, all the officers who are responsible for such deference will be sent to prison for one year.

 Statutory Audit is an important facet of business.
-It keeps you accountable, truthful and when all is said and done, it’s better for the future of your company.
-If you’re looking for statutory auditors who can adhere to the government standards while delivering you timely service, you can contact our business registration experts.
+It keeps you accountable, truthful, and when all is said and done, it’s better for the future of your company.
+If you’re looking for statutory auditors who can adhere to government standards while delivering you timely service, you can contact our business registration experts.
 We are an army of CAs, CSs and other financial professionals, always ready to notice your requirements and always ready to deliver on time.